pmazumder3927/udtube/README.md

           model_dir: /Users/Shinji/models
     ...

+Note that specifying this callback when not running in `predict` mode will do nothing other than create an empty text file.

 The following caveats apply:

 -   In `predict mode` UDTube loads the file to be labeled incrementally (i.e.,